ali94wadi/UDACITY-SelfDrivingCarEngr/README.md

 ![ref_1](https://user-images.githubusercontent.com/23568809/155835593-539d5cf1-a92b-4e82-82b2-4ea92034a5c8.png)

-Looking at the training results, loss, while being extremely noisy, was on avergae decreasing but not by a great margin.
-Preformance was also not great in terms of precision and recall.
+Looking at the training results, loss, while being extremely noisy, was on average decreasing and it does reach some steady state.
+Preformance was also not great in terms of precision and recall. **PS: only 5k steps were used as the VM is scarce in memory resources and eval/train parallel sessions are VERY BUGGY.
+They cannot be run together all the time, and it was necessary to stop the training to do evaluation to delete checkpoints, and then rrepeat...**

 Validation